-- Sign up for our Causability peer-to-peer crowdfunding platform.
-Don’t worry, it’s easy and only takes a few minutes.
+- Sign up for free to see how Causability can help you make a success of your crowdfunding campaign.
+It’s easy and only takes a few minutes.

 - Build a customized fundraising page for your cause.

-- Establish a specific goal you want to reach for your nonprofit.
+- Establish a specific goal you want to reach.
 Think in specifics, both monetarily and concerning time.

 - Start sharing your cause!
-Launch a social media campaign to get your nonprofit recognized.
+Launch a social media campaign to get your cause recognized.
 Back it up with well-planned events in your community.